microsoft/playwright/docs/src/clock.md

 await page.clock.install({ time: new Date('2024-02-02T08:00:00') });
 await page.goto('http://localhost:3333');

-// Take control over time flow. await page.clock.pause();
+// Pretend that the user closed the laptop lid and opened it again at 10am,
-// Pretend that the user closed the laptop lid and opened it again at 10am. await page.clock.fastForwardTo(new Date('2024-02-02T10:00:00'));
+// Pause the time once reached that point. await page.clock.pauseAt(new Date('2024-02-02T10:00:00'));

 // Assert the page state.
 await expect(page.getByTestId('current-time')).toHaveText('2/2/2024, 10:00:00 AM');